mhdimo/Arius80-HE/README.md

 [Timass60](https://github.com/Timass60) For contributing to the project by doing the USB design.

-[Gondolindrim](https://github.com/Gondolindrim) For the advices related to the pcb.
+[Gondolindrim](https://github.com/Gondolindrim) For the advices related to the pcb design.

 ## Want to help?
 I do accept donation now both on paypal directly and/or ko-fi (i'm less familiar with this one)